taking action for

 Forever Homes

-On July 9, 2024, Oakland Zoo announced that Osh (male, 30), the only remaining African elephant living at the Zoo, will be moving later this Fall to his new home at The Elephant Sanctuary in Tennessee (The Sanctuary), an Association of Zoos and Aquariums (AZA)-accredited facility.
+In October 2024, Osh, the only remaining African elephant living at the Zoo, moved to his new home at The Elephant Sanctuary in Tennessee, an Association of Zoos and Aquariums (AZA)-accredited facility.
 Donna, the last female African elephant who lived at the Zoo, moved to the same location in September 2023.
-Click here to read more about why (and how) Osh is moving.
+Click here for more about Osh's move.

 Amboseli Trust for Elephants (Kenya)